DanielScholzde/in-memory-db/Readme.md

     database.perform {
         milkRef.get().getVersionsBefore().performEach { milkHist ->
             println(milkHist.price)
-            // other database contents from this historized SnapShot can also be easily retrieved here: milkHist.itemGroup().items().forEach {
+            // other database contents from this historized snapshot can also be easily retrieved here: milkHist.itemGroup().items().forEach {
                 println("${it.name}: ${it.price}")
             }